 - Display animal rights literature, such as PETA’s stickers or vegan starter kits, on your desk for people to see and take.

 - Organize a shelter drive.
-Get some folks together to donate old blankets and dog and cat toys to a local open-admission animal shelter—and make sure they understand the difference between open-admission shelters and turn-away shelters (aka “no-kill” shelters).
+Get some folks together to donate old blankets and new dog and cat toys to a local open-admission animal shelter—and make sure they understand the difference between open-admission shelters and turn-away shelters (aka “no-kill” shelters).

 Speak Up for Animals At Gatherings and Parties